|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Telesphoros (Τελεσφόρος, "the accomplisher" or "bringer of completion"; Latin, Telesphorus), a son of Asklepios was also worshipped at the Asclepieion as the helper in recovery from illness.

 In stark contrast to the powerful images of his father Asklepios and his ancient health-conscious sister Hygieia, Telesphoros is always depicted as a small, sad-looking child or dwarf wearing a hooded cape or conical cap and a short tunic.
 This very un-Greek representation of a deity has led to theories that this late-comer to Hellenic religion was of foreign origin, possibly Thracian, Phrygian or Celtic, and that he was originally one of the hooded spirits (genii cuculati), daemons associated with fertility and death.
 Images of him are also known on the Danube.
-His worship may have been introduced by the Galatians when they invaded Anatolia in the 3rd century BC.
-He became associated with Asklepios by the Greeks of Pergamon and other Asklepios centres in Asia.
+His worship may have been introduced to the Greek world by the Galatians when they invaded Anatolia in the 3rd century BC.
+He became associated with Asklepios by the Greeks of Pergamon and other Asklepios centres in Anatolia (Asia Minor).

-The spread of his cult westwards to Greece and the Roman Empire was accelerated following his adoption by Epidavros in the 2nd century AD.
+The spread of his cult westwards to Greece and the Roman Empire was accelerated following his adoption by Epidauros in the 2nd century AD.

 Ancient medical instuments found at the Asclepieion in Allianoi, near Pergamon.